danielfone/ensql/README.md

 # Use ActiveRecord instead of Sequel if both are available
 Ensql.adapter = Ensql::ActiveRecordAdapter.new

-# Use the Postgres specific adapter, with ActiveRecord's connection pool
+# Use the PostgreSQL specific adapter, with ActiveRecord's connection pool
 Ensql.adapter = Ensql::PostgresAdapter.new Ensql::ActiveRecordAdapter.pool

-# Use the Postgres specific adapter, with Sequel's connection pool
+# Use the PostgreSQL specific adapter, with Sequel's connection pool
 DB = Sequel.connect(ENV['DATABASE_URL'])
 Ensql.adapter = Ensql::PostgresAdapter.new Ensql::SequelAdapter.pool(DB)

-# Use the Postgres specific adapter, with our own thread-safe connection pool
+# Use the PostgreSQL specific adapter, with our own thread-safe connection pool
 Ensql.adapter = Ensql::PostgresAdapter.pool { PG.connect ENV['DATABASE_URL'] }
 ```
 You can also supply your own adapter (see [the API docs](https://rubydoc.info/gems/ensql/Ensql/Adapter) for details of the interface).